auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 permalink: /society3/
 ---

 How does a human being flourish?
 What should society and humanity do?
 I want to explain each part to show you how far we are from the reality of our situation and where we should go.
 [It took me quite some time to accept climate change (video)](https://www.youtube.com/watch?v=zGRLZGtLrr0).
 I have released a [video outline](https://youtu.be/NRSXLAlosQA) of this work, but there is much to gain from the details.
+This is an extension on my perspective of the [meaning of life](/meaningOfLife/).

 I hope to show you what I believe humanity's best path forward and what led me to these conclusions.